samuelojedele/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * 8. Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

 * 9. Write a program that prints all possible combinations of single-digit numbers.

+* 10. Write a program that prints all possible different combinations of two digits without the repeatition of any of the two digits.

+* 11. Write a program that prints all possible different combinations of three digits without the repeatition of any of the the digits.

+* 12. Write a program that prints all possible combinations of two two-digit numbers.